limbo123/eth-freelance/README.md

 **You can only use website with Metamask!
 If you using app without MetaMask, it will throw errors to console if you will execute some functions**

-If you haven't MetaMask extension you can login as (without access to create/manage tasks):
+If you haven't MetaMask extension you can login as (without access to create/manage tasks, but with full access to chats etc.):

 Developer account:
 email: limbaao7@gmail.com;